bestimmaa/transform-feedback-particle-system/README.md

 CGFramework
 ===========

+Computer Graphhics - Winter course 2013 / 2014 - Bauhaus University Weimar

+This is the framework used for the assigments.
+A version for Visual Studio on Winwows is can be downloaded at the [website of the course](http://www.uni-weimar.de/de/medien/professuren/grafische-datenverarbeitung/lehre/computergrafik/).

+#Structure of the framework

+The framework provides some boiler plate code for setting up OpenGL and some basic shaders.
+In addition there is the gloost library included to provide functionality for mathematics and object loading.
+All source files are in the /src subdirectory.
+The gloost library is included in /dependencies and is supposed to be build in the /lib sudirectory.
+The provided projects take care of building gloost.
+You can use a different IDE or makefile by pointing it to the folders /src and /dependencies.
+In this case you have to take care of building gloost yourself.

 ##Linux

 Open the CGFramwork.workspace in /linux with Code::Blocks.
 The workspace contains two projects: The framework itself (CGFramework) and the gloost library (gloost).